hadleynet/hqmf-parser/README.md

-This is a project to consume HQMF XML Files
+This is a project to consume HQMF XML Files and produce json

 Environment
 ===========